 - Decline to provide transcripts

-- Turn accounts over to a collections status for non-payment after three months *
+- Turn accounts over to a collections for non-payment *

-- Assign your debt to the Oregon Department of Revenue (ODR) for offset of any refunds or sums due to you from ODR or any other state agency
+- Assign your debt to the Department of Oregon Revenue (DOR) for offset of any refunds or sums due to you from DOR or any other state agency

 * Students will receive a final notice for accounts that are overdue before the college assigns them to a collections status and reports them to a credit bureau.
 The collection agency will add additional collection fees, court and attorney costs to account.